shahin1290/rock_paper_scissors/README.md

 As a programmer
 In order to work in a test driven way
-I want to unit test my code
+I want to set up unit test for  my code